-First, illumination detection on images was performed with a correlation technique, then the images were reconstructed under approximation of standard illumination and finally face detection algorithm was applied on images (Figs. 9 and 10).
-Results are summarized in Tab.
-2. Results of subset white are shown as a comparable reference to other results.
+First, illumination detection on images was performed with correlation technique, then the images were reconstructed under approximation of standard illumination (subset white) and finally face detection algorithm was applied on images (Figs. 10 and 11).

+The results are summarized in Tab.
+5. Results of subset white are shown as a comparable reference to other results.
 Columns with no method previously applied (None) can contain zero detections.
 This can occur if face detection algorithm finds no skin color in an image, which can often be the case in extreme illumination conditions.